 A user makes quick judgments about a law firm based on the website, so clean design and site speed are supported by great content marketing.

-When a user wants to learn more about your law firm’s background, case results, and attorneys, your law firm’s website should display this material in a user-friendly fashion.
+Your law firm's website should display user-friendly material when a user wants to learn more about your law firm's background, case results, and attorneys.

 - A homepage with a call to action (CTA) and links to social media profiles